 The determination of the fair value of the unquoted equity instrument involves the use of a range of estimates (amongst others, capitalisation rates and discount rates) made by management and the external valuer.
-There was an increase in the level of estimation uncertainty in determining the valuation of the unquoted equity instrument as at 31 July 2021 arising from the changes in market and economic conditions brought on by the COVID-19 pandemic.
+There was a level of estimation uncertainty in determining the valuation of the unquoted equity instrument as at 31 July 2022 arising from the changes in market and economic conditions brought on by macro-economic factors.